bavc/qctools/docs/playback_filters.md

 ## Value Highlight {#value-highlight}

+This filter selects a video plane and highlights a specific value.
+The original image of the plane will be presented in grayscale and value will be highlighted as the selected color.

+## Value Highlight (Range) {#value-highlight-range}

 This filter selects a video plane and highlights values with a specified range of minimum value to maximum value.
-The original image of the plane will be presented in grayscale and values within the range will be highlighted as yellow; for instance to highlight Y values below NTSC broadcast range, set plane to Y, min to 0 and max to 16.
-The resulting image will highlight Y values below broadcast range in turquoise.
+The original image of the plane will be presented in grayscale and values within the range will be highlighted as the selected color; for instance to highlight Y values below NTSC broadcast range, set plane to Y, min to 0 and max to 16 (16 for 8 bit video or 64 for 10 bit video) and the resulting image will highlight Y values below broadcast range.

 ![Value Highlight](media/playbackfilter_value_highlight.jpg)